physionetchallenges/physionetchallenges.github.io/2021/index.md

 The electrocardiogram (ECG) is a non-invasive representation of the electrical activity of the heart.
 Although the twelve-lead ECG is the standard diagnostic screening system for many cardiological issues, the limited accessibility of twelve-lead ECG devices provides a rationale for smaller, lower-cost, and easier to use devices.
 While single-lead ECGs are limiting [[1](https://pubmed.ncbi.nlm.nih.gov/9740885/)], reduced-lead ECG systems hold promise, with evidence that subsets of the standard twelve leads can capture useful information [[2](https://pubmed.ncbi.nlm.nih.gov/12539095)], [[3](https://www.sciencedirect.com/science/article/abs/pii/S0022073606005346)], [[4](https://pubmed.ncbi.nlm.nih.gov/3812249)] and even be comparable to twelve-lead ECGs in some limited contexts.
 In 2017 we challenged the public to classify AF from a single-lead ECG, and in 2020 we challenged the public to diagnose a much larger number of cardiac problems using twelve-lead recordings.
 However, there is limited evidence to demonstrate the utility of reduced-lead ECGs for capturing a wide range of diagnostic information.

 In this year's Challenge, we ask the following question: __'Will two do?'__ This year's Challenge builds on [last year's Challenge](../2020/), which asked participants to classify cardiac abnormalities from twelve-lead ECGs.
-We are asking you to build an algorithm that can classify cardiac abnormalities from either twelve-lead, six-lead, and two-lead ECGs.
-We will test each algorithm on databases of twelve-lead, six-lead and two-lead ECGs, and the differences in performances of the algorithms on these databases will reveal the utility of two-lead or six-lead ECGs in comparison to standard twelve-lead EGCs.
+We are asking you to build an algorithm that can classify cardiac abnormalities from either twelve-lead, six-lead, three-lead, and two-lead ECGs.
+We will test each algorithm on databases of twelve-lead, six-lead, three-lead, and two-lead ECGs, and the differences in performances of the algorithms on these databases will reveal the utility of reduced-lead ECGs in comparison to standard twelve-lead EGCs.

 ## <a name="objective"></a> Objective

-The goal of the 2021 Challenge is to identify clinical diagnoses from twelve-lead, six-lead (I, II, III, aVL, aVR, and aVF), and two-lead (II and V5) ECG recordings.
+The goal of the 2021 Challenge is to identify clinical diagnoses from twelve-lead, six-lead (I, II, III, aVL, aVR, and aVF), three-lead (I, II, V2), and two-lead (II and V5) ECG recordings.

 We ask participants to design and implement a working, open-source algorithm that, based only on the provided twelve-lead ECG recordings and routine demographic data, can automatically identify any cardiac abnormalities present in the recording.
 We will award prizes for the top performing twelve-lead algorithm and the top performing two-lead and six-lead algorithms.